 Admissions due to poisoning are on the increase.

-Burns and Scalds: One year olds are the most likely to be burnt and this is primarily due to hot drinks, pots and pans and bath water.
+One year olds are the most likely to be burnt and this is primarily due to hot drinks, pots and pans and bath water.
 Burns from hair straighteners are also relatively common as such items stay hot for such a long time.
-It is important not to underestimate the dangers posed by radiators and heated towel rails .
+It is important not to underestimate the dangers posed by radiators and heated towel rails.

-Babies and Toddlers can drown in as little as 5cm of water: they do not make any noise, do not struggle and just slip away and so there is no warning to alert you to the problem.
+Babies and Toddlers can drown in as little as 5cm of water.
+They do not make any noise, do not struggle and just slip away.
+Therefore, there is no warning to alert you to the problem.